 Myth #4: Drinking certain alcohol will help with milk production.

 This is a longstanding practice that goes way back to around 2000 B.C.
-Back then, the ancient Sumerians prescribed beer along with fenugreek, anise, and oatmeal to breastfeeding mothers to increase milk production.
-And there are studies that support the notion that beer does, indeed, stimulate prolactin secretion, thus boosting milk production.
+Back then, the ancient Sumerians prescribed beer and fenugreek, anise, and oatmeal to breastfeeding mothers to increase milk production.
+And some studies support the notion that beer does stimulate prolactin secretion, thus boosting milk production.
 However, it isn’t due to the beer’s alcohol content.
 In fact, it’s the polysaccharide in barley that stimulates prolactin.
 Thus the milk production boost can be achieved by non-alcoholic beer.

 So what about the alcoholic beer, you ask?
 While the polysaccharides in barley increase milk production, alcohol itself decreases milk production.
 So the overall increase could be negligible.
-Studies have found that infants typically nurse more frequently, but take in up to 20% less milk following mom’s alcohol consumption.
+Studies have found that infants typically nurse more frequently but take in up to 20% less milk following mom’s alcohol consumption.
 And this decrease in intake is caused by a decrease in milk production.
-This isn’t a big deal if it happens occasionally, since babies don’t eat the same amount at every meal.
-As your baby grows it’s important that they continue to get the amount they need with each feed.
-So, just don’t make drinking while breastfeeding a daily habit, but don’t feel guilty about enjoying a drink here and there.
+This isn’t a big deal if it occasionally happens since babies don’t eat the same amount at every meal.
+As your baby grows, they must continue to get the amount they need with each feed.
+So, don’t make drinking while breastfeeding a daily habit, but don’t feel guilty about enjoying a drink here and there.

 Myth #5: Alcohol in breastmilk will help baby sleep more.

 Alcohol is not a magical solution to your baby’s sleep problems.
-There are no studies that show improvement in baby’s sleep if they drink breastmilk of a mother that consumed alcohol.
+No studies show improvement in babies’ sleep if they drink breastmilk from a mother who consumed alcohol.
 There was, however, a study performed in 1998 that showed the opposite to be true.
 The study showed that infants slept about 20% less in the 3.5 hours following a post-alcohol intake breastfeeding session.
 And the biggest driver for it was the fact that they spent less time in REM sleep.
 These findings are consistent with how alcohol affects sleep in adults as well.
-While alcohol makes you sleepy in the beginning, the sleep that follows is much more shallow and less restorative.
+While alcohol makes you sleepy initially, the sleep that follows is much more shallow and less restorative.
 So don’t count on alcohol being a good solution for a non-sleeping baby.
-Creating some rituals leading up to each sleep time will bring a lot more benefits.
+Instead, creating some rituals leading up to each sleep time will bring a lot more benefits.

 Myths about drinking alcohol and breastfeeding are persistent and widespread.
 But that’s all they are, myths.
-I hope that by reading the evidence-based information provided by this article, you feel more empowered to make the right decision regarding drinking alcohol and breastfeeding.
+By reading the evidence-based information provided by this article, I hope that you feel more empowered to make the right decision regarding drinking alcohol and breastfeeding.